--------

 Between China and Japan few travellers find room for Korea and even fewer any real time outside of Seoul (inc. a trip to the DMZ).
 It is worth not being one of them as Korea will almost certainly astonish.

-• Costs: Costs as with Japan, depend very much upon the fortunes of the national currency which has long been pretty good value, Although standards are high, day-to-day travel costs are below Western European, a good deal below North American and slightly below Japan.
+• Costs: Costs, as with Japan, depend very much upon the fortunes of the national currency which has long been pretty good value, Although standards are high, day-to-day travel costs are below Western European, a good deal below North American and slightly below Japan.
 At the low-mid range end: food, drink accommodation and public transport are great value for the standard.
 Being a small country means transport costs will be low.
 There is a huge supply of hostels (in certain towns) plus cheap motels/love hotels (everywhere) which keep accommodation costs down.
 And lastly convenience stores can always provide a cheap (pot noodle) meal.
 US$35-40 per day is enough, you could probably get away with less and certainly spend much more.

 • Getting around: Getting around is easy.
 Although the train network does have restrictions, there is a great network of buses.
 It is also all great value for a developed country.

-• Trains: Trains are excellent, most being fast, sleek and cheap, but unlike Japan there are less lines than probably needed.
+• Trains: Trains are excellent, most being fast, sleek and cheap, but unlike Japan there fewer less lines than probably needed.
 Some cities are wonderfully connected (the Seoul/Busan KTX mainline, similar to the bullet trains), others (North East) require long trips on old tracks/trains where buses are faster.

 Buying tickets is easy and apart from the super fast lines they are cheap.
 Like Japan, a rail pass is available (KR Pass).
 At first glance compared to Japanese versions it is excellent value and if you will be using the main KTX mainline between Seoul/Busan regularly in a short space of time it is.
 However if you are heading to the North East, Islands or national parks, it is tough to make it really pay.
 Like the JR pass (see Japan) it is only available to foreigners when purchased outside the country.
 There is a discount if you travel with 1 or more companions and you can book easily on the KR website.

 • Buses: Long distance buses are far more numerous than trains and at rush hour it can seem like one is leaving every five minutes.
 There are two basic types: express and intercity.
 One being faster than the other, but both often running the same direction/route, confusingly sometimes from different stations.
 Standards are excellent with breaks at service stations and sometimes a movie.
 With so many departures apart from at notable holidays (see below - Seollal and Chuseok) it is normally always easy to find one without booking in advance or waiting too long.
-Prices are cheaper than fast trains (but take longer) and about the same as the slower trains (but, are often fasters depending on rail connections).
+Prices are cheaper than fast trains (but take longer) and about the same as the slower trains (but, are often faster depending on rail connections).

 • Air: There are numerous internal flights, but why anyone would need to take them apart from rush trips to some islands (most Koreans come to Jeju by plane) is a mystery.